syncfusion-content/maui-docs/MAUI/Radial-Gauge/migration.md

 ---
 layout: post
-title: Migrate from Xamarin SfCircularGauge to .NET MAUI SfRadialGauge | Syncfusion
+title: Migrate from Xamarin to .NET MAUI Radial Gauge | Syncfusion
 description: Learn here all about Migrating from Syncfusion Xamarin SfCircularGauge to Syncfusion .NET MAUI SfRadialGauge control and more.
 platform: MAUI
 control: SfRadialGauge